abrarahmad/AssessmentApp/README.md

-Please refer index.cshtml page and form.js file
+Please refer to the index.cshtml page and the form.js file.